matthiasprobst/h5RDMtoolbox/docs/userguide/convention/index.rst

 large amounts of data and, more importantly, metadata together with data. **However, the management of the key-value pairs (HDF attributes) is not standardized and their correctness is left to the user**.

-Software and users, who want to reuse the data, have to know the meaning of the attributes and and dependent on the correctness and adherence to a common standard. **The h5rdmtoolbox provides a mechanism to define and use standardized attributes for HDF5 files**.
+Software and users, who want to reuse the data, have to know the meaning of the attributes and dependent on the correctness and adherence to a common standard. **The h5rdmtoolbox provides a mechanism to define and use standardized attributes for HDF5 files**.